 Not too long after World War II.
 After serving as an infantryman in World War II in France and Germany, my father, John Lawson, came home to he knew not what.
 His father had died when he was four, and his mother committed suicide shortly before his return from the war.

 My father planned to leave aside soldiering for farming and writing.
-Soon two daughters were born.
+Soon, undoubtedly too soon, two daughters were born.
 Failing to earn enough money to support his family in either farming or writing, he sold half the farm and moved to New York City.
 Some years later from a distance he wrote award-winning books set in the landscape of Vinegar Hollow, You Better Come Home With Me and The Spring Rider, which won the Boston-Globe Horn Book Award in 1968.
 Barbara Wersba wrote in her New York Times review of You Better that “reading this book is like falling in love.”
 He died at age 69 at a time of great stress while taking care of my mother who had Alzheimer’s.
-It was difficult to find caregivers, but he wouldn’t leave the hollow.
-He had gotten back and he wasn’t going to leave again.
+It was difficult to find caregivers in this remote place, but he wouldn’t leave the hollow.
+He had returned and he wasn’t going to leave again.